Optimize log queries in Azure Monitor

 The measurement is always larger than the actual time specified.
 For example, if the filter on the query is 7 days, the system might scan 7.5 or 8.1 days.
-This is because the system is partitioning the data into chunks of variable sizes.
-To ensure that all relevant records are scanned, the system scans the entire partition, which might cover several hours and even more than a day.
+This variance is because the system is partitioning the data into chunks of variable sizes.
+To ensure that all relevant records are scanned, the system scans the entire partition.
+This process might cover several hours and even more than a day.

 There are several cases where the system can't provide an accurate measurement of the time range.
-This happens in most of the cases where the query's span less than a day or in multi-workspace queries.
+This situation happens in most cases where the query's span is less than a day or in multi-workspace queries.

 This indicator presents only data processed in the immediate cluster.
-In multi-region query, it would represent only one of the regions.
-In multi-workspace query, it might not include all workspaces.
+In a multi-region query, it would represent only one of the regions.
+In a multi-workspace query, it might not include all workspaces.

 Age of processed data

-Azure Data Explorer uses several storage tiers: in-memory, local SSD disks and much slower Azure Blobs.
-The newer the data, the higher is the chance that it's stored in a more performant tier with smaller latency, reducing the query duration and CPU.
+Azure Data Explorer uses several storage tiers: in-memory, local SSD disks, and much slower Azure Blobs.
+The newer the data, the higher the chance that it's stored in a more performant tier with smaller latency, which reduces the query duration and CPU.
 Other than the data itself, the system also has a cache for metadata.
-The older the data, the less chance its metadata will be in cache.
+The older the data, the less chance its metadata will be in a cache.

 A query that processes data that's more than 14 days old is considered a query that consumes excessive resources.

 - Not setting the time range in Log Analytics with a subquery that isn't limited.
-See example above.
+See the preceding example.

 - Using the API without the time range optional parameters.

-- Using a client that doesn't force a time range such as the Power BI connector.
+- Using a client that doesn't force a time range, for example, like the Power BI connector.

-See examples and notes in the pervious section as they're also relevant in this case.
+See examples and notes in the previous section because they're also relevant in this case.

 Number of regions

-There are several situations where a single query might be executed across different regions:
+There are situations where a single query might be executed across different regions.
+For example:

 - When a resource-scoped query is fetching data and the data is stored in multiple workspaces that are located in different regions.

-Query that spans more than 3 regions is considered a query that consumes excessive resources.
-Query that spans more than 6 regions is considered an abusive query and might be throttled.
+A query that spans more than three regions is considered a query that consumes excessive resources.
+A query that spans more than six regions is considered an abusive query and might be throttled.

-When a query is run across several regions, the CPU and data measurements will not be accurate and will represent the measurement only on one of the regions.
+When a query is run across several regions, the CPU and data measurements won't be accurate and will represent the measurement of only one of the regions.

 Number of workspaces

-- When a resource-scoped query is fetching data and the data is stored in multiple workspaces.
+- A resource-scoped query is fetching data and the data is stored in multiple workspaces.

-Cross-region and cross-cluster execution of queries requires the system to serialize and transfer in the backend large chunks of intermediate data that are usually much larger than the query final results.
-It also limits the system ability to perform optimizations, heuristics and utilizing caches.
+Cross-region and cross-cluster execution of queries requires the system to serialize and transfer in the back end large chunks of intermediate data that are usually much larger than the query final results.
+It also limits the system's ability to perform optimizations and heuristics and use caches.

-Query that spans more than 5 workspace is considered a query that consumes excessive resources.
-Queries can't span to to more than 100 workspaces.
+A query that spans more than five workspaces is considered a query that consumes excessive resources.
+Queries can't span more than 100 workspaces.

-In some multi-workspace scenarios, the CPU and data measurements will not be accurate and will represent the measurement only to few of the workspaces.
+- In some multi-workspace scenarios, the CPU and data measurements won't be accurate and will represent the measurement of only a few of the workspaces.

-Azure Monitor Logs is using large clusters of Azure Data Explorer to run queries, and these clusters vary in scale, potentially getting up to dozens of compute nodes.
+Azure Monitor Logs uses large clusters of Azure Data Explorer to run queries.
+These clusters vary in scale and potentially get up to dozens of compute nodes.
 The system automatically scales the clusters according to workspace placement logic and capacity.

-To efficiently execute a query, it's partitioned and distributed to compute nodes based on the data that is required for its processing.
-There are some situations where the system can't do this efficiently.
-This can lead to a long duration of the query.
+To efficiently execute a query, it's partitioned and distributed to compute nodes based on the data that's required for its processing.
+In some situations, the system can't do this step efficiently, which can lead to a long duration of the query.

 Query behaviors that can reduce parallelism include:

-- Use of serialization and window functions such as the serialize operator, next(), prev(), and the row functions.
+- Use of serialization and window functions, such as the serialize operator, next(), prev(), and the row functions.
 Time series and user analytics functions can be used in some of these cases.
-Inefficient serialization may also happen if the following operators are used not at the end of the query: range, sort, order, top, top-hitters, getschema.
+Inefficient serialization might also happen if the following operators aren't used at the end of the query: range, sort, order, top, top-hitters, and getschema.

-- Usage of dcount() aggregation function force the system to have central copy of the distinct values.
-When the scale of data is high, consider using the dcount function optional parameters to reduced accuracy.
+- Use of the dcount() aggregation function forces the system to have a central copy of the distinct values.
+When the scale of data is high, consider using the

-- In resource-scope queries, the pre-execution Kubernetes RBAC or Azure RBAC checks may linger in situations where there's very large number of Azure role assignments.
-This may lead to longer checks that would result in lower parallelism.
-For example, a query is executed on a subscription where there are thousands of resources and each resource has many role assignments in the resource level, not on the subscription or resource group.
+- In resource-scope queries, the pre-execution Kubernetes role-based access control (RBAC) or Azure RBAC checks might linger in situations where there's a large number of Azure role assignments.
+This situation might lead to longer checks that would result in lower parallelism.
+For example, a query might be executed on a subscription where there are thousands of resources and each resource has many role assignments on the resource level, not on the subscription or resource group.

-- If a query is processing small chunks of data, its parallelism will be low as the system won't spread it across many compute nodes.
+- If a query is processing small chunks of data, its parallelism will be low because the system won't spread it across many compute nodes.